Wichita man arrested after fatal crash near Valley Center

 WICHITA, Kan.
-(KSNW) – The Sedgwick County Sheriff’s Office says a fatal crash on Tuesday has led to the arrest of a Wichita man on suspicion of 2nd-degree murder.
+(KSNW) – The Sedgwick County Sheriff’s Office says a fatal crash on Tuesday has led to the arrest of a Wichita man on suspicion of second-degree murder.

 Sheriff Jeff Easter says dispatchers got a call late on the night of March 31, of a vehicle on fire near Ridge Road and101st Street North.
 Deputies and the fire department responded and found a Dodge truck on its side, engulfed in flames.